 There is a historic context to why this approach is seen as having significance .
 The co-operative movement in the UK was founded in Rochdale.
 Today, Rochdale is a unitary authority , part of Greater Manchester City Region.
-The city region firms another layer of governance and decision making through the Combined Authority.
-At the time of writing these different layers of urban and local governance matter in terms of the provision of public services more generally but also those that support skills and employment initiatives .
-The RCC and the other locally based initiatives referenced in this paper were part of a series of initiatives aimed at enhancing the visibility and status of ‘community voices ‘ to advise the local authority and service providers on the ways in which services met local needs .
-In essence these initiatives sought to bring together separate service professional led projects on integrated working or place based working by foregrounding the ways in which local voices could inform service design and conception.
-Co-production is not without serious challenges .
-These different initiatives attempted to shape and influence both how citizens engaged as well as service providers .
+The city region forms another layer of governance and decision making through the Combined Authority.
+At the time of writing, these different layers of urban and local governance matter in terms of the provision of public services more generally but also those that support skills and employment initiatives .
+The RCC and the other locally based initiatives referenced in this paper were part of a series of initiatives aimed at enhancing the visibility and status of ‘community voices’ to advise the local authority and service providers on the ways in which services met local needs .
+In essence these initiatives sought to bring together separate service professional-led projects on integrated working or place-based working by foregrounding the ways in which local voices could inform service design and conception.
+Co-production is not without serious challenges.
+These different initiatives attempted to shape and influence both how citizens engaged as well as service providers.

 Rochdale sits in the North West of England and is an area that experiences multiple levels of deprivation (Purdam, 2017).
 The co-operative movement began in 1844 and has since spread from Rochdale across the globe (McDonnell and MacKnight, 2012).
-The seven underpinning principles of the movement are: self-help, self-responsibility, democracy, equality, equity, solidarity, ethical values (Majee and Hoyt, 2011).
+The seven underpinning principles of the movement are: self-help, self-responsibility, democracy, equality, equity, solidarity and ethical values (Majee and Hoyt, 2011).
 From this historic background, it is possible to trace the current collaborative co-produced work back to the broad principles agreed in the nineteenth century .
-The co-operative co-produced work in Rochdale over the last decade has quite deliberately used participatory approaches and expected that the University would too .
-Using participatory approaches to work in communities, Rochdale Metropolitan Borough Council sought to address power dynamics, develop the voices of active citizens through different techniques from holding facilitated and jointly recorded conversations to revisiting themes and ideas over time .
-These approaches where ideas are captured and presented back in a variety of forms ( art work, photographs, collages, reports as well as cartoons and reams of flip chart paper ) are not unique in the context of adult learning .
-The different teams saw them as ways of : gathering the ideas of the citizens , reflecting them back, checking and confirming that the professionals had listened but , arguably , the essential objective was the building of trust .
-Seeking to secure strong trust based relationships was essential in order to influence how public service reform can be made real, both for users of services and for those who manage and are responsible for the ‘front line’.
+The co-operative, co-produced work in Rochdale over the last decade has quite deliberately used participatory approaches and expected that the University would too .
+Using participatory approaches to work in communities, Rochdale Metropolitan Borough Council sought to address power dynamics and develop the voices of active citizens through different techniques, from holding facilitated and jointly recorded conversations to revisiting themes and ideas over time .
+These approaches where ideas are captured and presented back in a variety of forms (artwork, photographs, collages, reports as well as cartoons and reams of flip chart paper ) are not unique in the context of adult learning .
+The different teams saw them as ways of gathering the ideas of the citizens , reflecting them back, checking and confirming that the professionals had listened but , arguably , the essential objective was the building of trust .
+Seeking to secure strong trust-based relationships was essential in order to influence how public service reform can be made real, both for users of services and for those who manage and are responsible for the ‘front line’.

 Rochdale Community Champions